DFHack/dfhack/docs/Scripts.rst

 Lua or ruby scripts placed in the ``hack/scripts/`` directory are considered for execution as if they were native DFHack commands.
-They are listed at the end of the 'ls' command output.
+They are listed at the end of the ``ls`` command output.

-Note: scripts in subdirectories of hack/scripts/ can still be called, but will only be listed by ls if called as 'ls -a'.
-This is intended as a way to hide scripts that are obscure, developer-oriented, or should be used as keybindings.
+Note: scripts in subdirectories of hack/scripts/ can still be called, but will only be listed by ls if called as ``ls -a``.
+This is intended as a way to hide scripts that are obscure, developer-oriented, or should be used as keybindings or from the init file.

 ``kill-lua`` stops any currently-running Lua scripts.
 By default, scripts can only be interrupted every 256 instructions.
 Use ``kill-lua force`` to interrupt